 Employers in a number of industries across the U.S. rely on the H-2B visa program.
 The H-2B visa program allows thousands of foreign laborers from sixty-two nations to enter the U.S. temporarily every year to work in sectors of the economy that include construction, hospitality, landscaping, and food services.
 While the Trump Administration has targeted a number of high-profile immigration programs, the H-2B visa program has remained untouched.

 In fact, the H-2B program was expanded in July when the Department of Homeland Security (DHS) announced a one-time increase of 15,000 additional visas for low-wage seasonal workers for the remainder of this fiscal year.
 The increase is a 45% jump over the number of H-2B visas normally issued for the second half of the fiscal year, senior Homeland Security officials told the Washington Post.

-Employers in the United States who want to begin taking advantage of the H-2B visa program should contact an experienced Columbus immigration attorney at the law offices of Sam Shihab & Associates for help with navigating the H-2B visa process.
+Employers in the United States who want to begin taking advantage of the H-2B visa program should contact an experienced Columbus immigration attorney at the law offices of Shihab Burke, LLC, Attorneys At Law for help with navigating the H-2B visa process.

 Why Is the H-2B Visa Program Expansion So Important?

 According to Joe Savarise, speaking for the Ohio Hotel & Lodging Association, the expansion is a big boost to U.S.-based employers who rely on international workers to help their businesses expand and flourish.
 “H-2B is critically important for the hotel and lodging industry,” Savarise told the Columbus Dispatch.

 Some employers, however, are saying that this summer’s H-2B expansion is not enough.
 Kerry Scott, a program director with Más Labor, an employment agency in Lovingston, Virginia, told the Dispatch, “There’s more need for (workers) than there are visas.”